test-pit/team-ben/README.md

-PIT Phase 1 Submission for: Team-Ben
+# PIT Phase 1 Submission for: Team-Ben

-# Project Desctiption: Cross-chain voting/NFT app
+## Cross-chain voting/NFT app

 This app enables cross-chain minting of an NFT contract corresponding to a vote cast on the ballot contract on the counterparty.
 Therefore we **make the contracts IBC enabled** by implementing the [`IbcReceiver` interface](https://github.com/open-ibc/vibc-core-smart-contracts/blob/main/contracts/IbcReceiver.sol) as specified by the vIBC protocol.